Fly Fishing 2020 in The Best of Oregon

-Oregon Fish and Wildlife has a new system called myodfw.com, which is accessible from computers, smart phones, & tablets.
-This new system is setup to dispense information, licenses, tags, permits, and to tag fish.
-We will, however retain our license vending system, and stay abreast of developments on myodfw.com and be available to help you navigate the new system, or be able to sell licenses & tags directly to you.
+Oregon Fish and Wildlife has a licesing system called myodfw.com, which is accessible from computers, smart phones, & tablets.
+This new system (established January 2019) is setup to dispense information, licenses, tags, permits, and to tag fish.
+Our license vending system is gone, made obsolete by the new system.
+But, we will stay abreast of developments on this new system myodfw.com and be available to help you navigate it.

 Can anyone really predict the future?
 This author reports no known talent based on

 clairvoyance or any mystical ability to reach ahead in time.
 But, we do

 have solid connections with managers and scientists who study conditions

 that influence the survival of certain sport fish populations.